Decatur man sentenced to life in prison in death of 16-year-old girlfriend - NewsBreak

 According to court records, a detective with the Decatur Police Department at the time said Matias not only confessed to slitting his girlfriend’s throat, but he also said he has threatened to kill her family and himself.

-Matias, who was 19 years old at the time, cut her throat at her home and then left the state, police said.
-They said Matias left around 4 a.m., went to his brother’s home and asked him to drive him to Knoxville, Tenn.
+A man charged with killing an Austin High School student cut her throat at her home and then left the state, police said.
+According to police, and Matias left around 4 a.m., went to his brother’s home and asked him to drive him to Knoxville, Tenn.
 During the drive, police said Matias told his brother he and Rico had been in a fight and that he knocked her down to the ground.

 Knoxville police arrested Matias the day after Rico was found.
-He was brought back to Decatur and booked into the Morgan County Jail on a $250,000 bond.Tennessee man charged with traveling to Huntsville to meet a child for illegal sex act
+He was brought back to Decatur Monday and booked into the Morgan County Jail on $250,000 bond.Batteries packed with heroin found in Alabama traffic stop

 Morgan County District Attorney Scott Anderson said Matias gave both a written and videotaped confession while still in Knoxville.